haskell-lang/haskell-lang/README.md

 Haskell web site.

+## Editing pages

-## I'm just here to edit a markdown page
+If you're just here to contribute a content change, read this section.

 All pages that are produced by markdown
 [are here](https://github.com/chrisdone/hl/tree/master/static/markdown).